tundraka/analysis/notes/R Programming.md

  - cbind(), rbind()
  - column binding, row binding

--Factors, vector of numerics but where each integer has a label
+- Factors, vector of numerics but where each integer has a label
  - Male, Female
  - Senior, Junior, Freshman, etc.
 ```R